SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 print("MSE=%s, MAE=%s" % (eval_mse, eval_mae))
 {% endhighlight %}
 ```
-[MSE=2506.014892578125, MAE=48.59580612182617]
+[MSE=53.75002670288086, MAE=6.751595497131348]
 ```

 The Results from the training process show that the model has learnt to fit the input values to the output values by around the 10th epoch.
 Further training maintains the loss and the mean absoulte error values almost constant.
-By this point, we shall make a decision of stopping the training at the 10th epoch so as to improve the model generalization on unseen data.
+At this point, we shall make a decision of stopping the training at the 10th epoch so as to improve the model generalization on unseen data.
-The results of the evaulation, taking MAE as the bench mark, imply that we are off by almost 50 degrees centigrade which is quite large in actual sense.
+The results of the evaulation, taking MAE as the bench mark, imply that we are off by almost 7 degrees centigrade which is quite large in actual sense.

 Training the model again with an epoch count of 10, the new results from the model evalaution are shown below:
 ```
-[MSE=2506.014892578125, MAE=48.59580612182617]
+[MSE=18.294105529785156, MAE=4.252650260925293]
 ```
-This above results show that the model has improved abit from the first MAE.
+This above results show that the model has improved abit from the first MAE by about 2.5 degrees centigrade.

 Let us go ahead to generate new data values in an unseen range so as to see how well the model performs on unseen data.
 {% highlight python linenos %}